ViBe-68/movie-recommender-by-vibe/README.md

 ## Intro

 My first ever GitHub repo.
 This is a simple movie recommender by learning the logic from the web [^1] and replicating the code using my coding practices.
-This markdown file was written with the help of this
+This markdown file was written with the help of [Luka Dušak](https://github.com/im-luka)'s markdown helper.[^2]

 ## Purpose
+The purpose of this

 ## Tools & Platforms